New Hampshire Division of Forests and Lands: History

-New Hampshire first established a State Forestry Department, and hired the first State Forester, in 1910.
+New Hampshire first established a State Forestry Department and hired the first State Forester in 1910.
 Other elements of the current Division of Forests and Lands date to at least 1917 with the establishment of a "white pine blister rust control program" (white pine blister rust is a tree disease caused by Cronartium ribicola).
 That control program became the Forest Insect and Disease Program in 1965, and since 1997 has been the Forest Health Section within the division.
 Since 2017, the division's parent agency has been the New Hampshire Department of Natural and Cultural Resources (DNCR).

 Authority for the division comes from Title XIX-A, Forestry; and RSA 217-A, New Hampshire Native Plant Protection.

 Function

 Per their mission statement, the division provides "responsible management of the State's forested resources; by providing natural resource information and education to the public; and through the protection of these resources for the continuing benefit of the State's citizens, visitors, and forest industry."

-The main functions with the division are:
+The main functions of the division are: